From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Methodology

 \section{Methodology}

-We propose NT-LLM, which can seamlessly integrate graph-structure knowledge with LLMs through two key components: \textbf{Node Position Encoding} and \textbf{Task-Specific LLM Tuning}.
-Our proposal first transforms graph nodes into tokens rich in structural information through pretraining.
-These tokens are then incorporated into the LLM's input.
-Subsequently, the LLM undergoes task-specific fine-tuning, enabling it to effectively leverage both textual and graph-based information.
+We propose NT-LLM, which can seamlessly integrate graph-structure knowledge with LLMs through two key components: \textbf{Graph Node Tokenizer} and \textbf{Task-Specific LLM Tuning}.
+The node tokenizer leverages carefully selected anchor nodes to encode the spatial position of each node, and positional embedding pretraining to preserve geometric relationships between nodes.
+The task-specific LLM tuning integrates our node position embedding with prompt tuning and low-rank adaptation, which allows LLMs to effectively leverage both textual and graph-based information.
 Figure~\ref{fig:pipeline} illustrates the overall framework of NT-LLM.